powellquiring/custom-metrics/README.md

     static_configs:
       - targets: [127.0.0.1:9100]
 EOF
+ls -lt
 ```

 You will notice in a few seconds that the **promscrape.yaml** file is updated with the addition of 9100 port.
 In a few minutes check the Monitoring intance dashboard.
-Query for **process_cpu_seconds_total** for the last 10 seconds to observe a graph like this one:
+Query for **node_cpu_seconds_total** for the last 10 seconds.

+## Node exporter and NFS - optional
 Configure and NFS file share and mount the file share on the instance.
 See [planning your file shares](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-planning)

 On the monitoring instance search for: node_nfs_requests_total: